 - May 22, 2017 Following recent elections, representatives of Ghana’s new government have pledged support for Dignity/Do the Right Thing (DTRT), a Trade Hub-supported apparel firm, to help it achieve its expansion objectives.
 The two Deputy Ministers of Trade and Industry, Mr. Carlos Ahenkorah and Mr. Robert Ahomkah-Lindsey, announced their support during their first visit to the DTRT factory ...Read more

-- May 3, 2017 The Trade Hub on April 26 presented five production lines comprising of 50 machines, which sews different parts of shirts to West Africa’s largest apparel manufacturer, Dignity DTRT apparel at its factory in Accra, Ghana, enabling it to ramp up orders from a large U.S. sportswear retailer.
-In November, Dignity DTRT requested the Hub’s assistance for ...Read more
+- May 3, 2017 The Trade Hub on April 26 presented 50 machines for five production lines, each of which focuses on different parts of shirts, to West Africa’s largest apparel manufacturer, Dignity DTRT apparel at its factory in Accra, enabling it to ramp up orders from a large U.S. sportswear retailer.
+In November, Dignity DTRT requested the Hub’s assistance ...Read more

 - April 18, 2017 Behind the scenes for the “making of” the Hub’s apparel video The Trade Hub’s apparel video is fostering the apparel export manufacturing sector in West Africa, specifically in Benin, Côte d’Ivoire, and Ghana.
 This video short provides a behind the scenes look at the making of this video.
 Cereals exchange in Mali brings together buyers and sellers ...Read more

 - April 10, 2017 Ms. Abimbola Alwaod is a Nigerian small business owner who manufactures soap, melon seed powder and crayfish powder.
 Ms. Alwaod has tried to export to the U.S. but has been unsuccessful.
 She said she lacked information on quality and standards requirements and documentation mandated by the U.S. Food and Drug Administration (FDA) and the U.S. ...Read more